nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 The **''** actually signifies the current directory that the python script is in.
 Since the **''** entry is the highest on the list, it holds the most priority and Python will actually look at the current directory to check for any imported library files.

-With that in mind, we can create our own **random.py** file in the same directory as walrus_and_the_carpenter.py, which will open up a reverse shell instead of doing what the random library normally does..
+With that in mind, we can create our own **random.py** file in the same directory as walrus_and_the_carpenter.py, which will open up a reverse shell instead of doing what the random library normally does.

 We create **random.py** with a function called **choice()**, as this function was used in walrus_and_the_carpenter.py.
 The choice() function contains code that will open a [reverse shell](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#python):